 Duke University offers a world-class doctoral program in economics, featuring a vibrant faculty of exceptional scholars and teachers along with superior research facilities.
 The faculty is dedicated to anchoring all teaching and research firmly in the core disciplines of microeconomics, macroeconomics and econometrics.
 The first year of the program lays the critical foundation necessary for later work in field courses and dissertation-level research.

 - Attend Math Camp during the month of August preceding the first year

 - Minimum of 48 graded, graduate credits

 - Two semesters of ECON 704 First-Year Research Workshop (6 credits)

-- Three credits of ECON 790 Writing and Presenting in Economics
+- ECON 801 Writing and Presenting in Economics (3 credits)

-- Certification in one major and one minor field, completed by the end of the third year
+- Certification in one major and one minor field, see below for details

 - Applied Microeconomics